Rama, Saskatchewan: The outdoors

-Nearby the farmland gives way to many lakes and rivers fed by streams, swamps, and other wetlands.
+The farmland gives way to many lakes and rivers fed by streams, swamps, and other wetlands.
 Ducks, geese and many other migratory birds congregate here and in the nearby Quill Lakes area during the spring and fall migrations.
 In the fall, hunters from the local area as well as visitors from other provinces, the United States, and around the world come to this area for the birds and many other game animals.

-Nearby parks and recreational opportunities include Good Spirit Lake Provincial Park, Whitesand Regional Park, Camp Whitesand, and Leslie Beach.
+Loal parks and recreational opportunities include Good Spirit Lake Provincial Park, Whitesand Regional Park, Camp Whitesand, and Leslie Beach.

 Winter and sports

-Winter recreational activities include snowmobiling with an extensive network of groomed trails located nearby.
+Winter recreational activities include snowmobiling with an extensive network of groomed trails.
 The surrounding area offers activities such as hockey, curling, Ukrainian Dance, figure skating, and softball to name a few.
 Rama is former home of the Rama Rams softball team and the Rama Rebels recreational hockey club.